tanfwong/rfsoc_notes/_sources/ch4/arrays.md

   }
   ```
   gives the same latency for the unrolled loop `Loop` as array
-  partitioning but requires more CBN resource to implement the reshaping.
+  partitioning but requires more CLB resource to implement the reshaping.

 ## Array Initialization and Reset
 * The standard C++ convention dictates that the elements of an array